 - Now it’s time for a new update that hopefully brings more clarity and simplicity?

-Here’s my NEW simplified update of Possession with Purpose the Total Soccer Index
+CLICK this link for my NEW simplified power point presentation update of Possession with Purpose the Total Soccer Index

 - The .pdf version should make it easier to print and use as reference material.